gfmoore/ESCI-JS/README.md

 https://thenewstatistics.com/

-## Current version 0.3.31
+## Current version 0.3.32

-You can see which version by hovering on the logo.
+You can see which version by ~hovering~/clicking on the logo.

 It is still in development.
 It could be better refactored, but hey, we do the best we can with the time available!